DigitalNegatives/DataScience-Celebrity-Image-Classification/03_celeb_hyperparam/README.md

 &nbsp;
 #### Report
-An html file that contains all the parameters for each of the test was generated and placed in the results directory.
+An html file that contains all the parameters for each of the test was generated and placed in the results directory. acc_test is the test result. acc_train contains the last four train values.
+The last four is recorded to check if any improvements occurred.
+If the values are the same then the training has saturated.